Philippe-S01/abracADAbra2023/index.md

 What about clichés?
 Well, if we look at the example of the United-Kingdom, by finding a list of clichés through different methods such as data augmentation, we find that (??).

 <p style="color:blue"><em>Compare path length/difference of length with the shortest path of paths with clichés and without clichés?
-Same with ratings?</p>
+Same with ratings?

-<p style="color:blue">Compare the number of occurrences of countries/continent categories within paths with different target/starting categories?</p>
+<p style="color:blue">Compare the number of occurrences of countries/continent categories within paths with different target/starting categories?

 <p style="color:blue">Performance</em></p>